CheeYuTan/FraudDetection_RecursiveCTE/medium_blog_post.md

 ---

 *Steven Tan is a data engineering professional specializing in fraud detection, graph network analysis, and production data systems.
 This demo showcases how to perform enterprise-scale graph network analysis using Databricks recursive SQL — bringing graph analytics capabilities to your data warehouse without separate graph databases.*

+---

+## References

+[^1]: Coalition Against Insurance Fraud (2022).
+"The Impact of Insurance Fraud on the U.S. Economy."
+Available at: https://www.insurancefraud.org/